galjeza/regin/README.md

-# SMS Load Balancing System
+# DIY self hosted SMS API

 A distributed system for managing and load balancing SMS sending across multiple Android phones using Termux.
 The system consists of three main components: